 September 20: Jerry’s Fossils

 Stacy Boettcher and her brother Todd Navone make up Jerry’s Fossils.
 They strive to bring beautiful and amazing creations of Mother Nature to rock hounds of all ages, everywhere.
 Stacy and Todd grew up taking trips both finding and trading for specimens.
-Jewelry made from wire wrapped stones and Orthoceras squid fossils will be available at the art series.
-Also being offered are incredible fossil formations such as ammonites, trilobites, megalodon shark teeth, and Spinosaurus dinosaur teeth.
-Minerals for purchase will include quartz, amethyst, selenite and more.
+Jewelry made from wire wrapped stones and Orthoceras squid fossils were available at the art series.
+Also being offered were incredible fossil formations such as ammonites, trilobites, megalodon shark teeth, and Spinosaurus dinosaur teeth.
+Minerals for purchase included quartz, amethyst, selenite and more.
 The owners believe Mother Nature creates beautiful pieces of art with time that can be cherished for years to come.
-Get tickets.

-Join us during the Nature Artist Series to find the perfect artistic creation for your collection.
-You will be pleasantly surprised by the diversity of nature-inspired offerings.
+At the Nature Artist Series, visitors had the opportunity to find the perfect artistic creation for their collection and were pleasantly surprised by the diversity of nature-inspired offerings.